mlimotte/fairflow/README.md

 # fairflow

-N.B.
-This library is in an our early, state.
-Therefore, I have not released it on clojars.
-If you want to use it as is, your best bet is to fork the repo.

-TODO Deploy to clojars: https://github.com/technomancy/leiningen/blob/stable/doc/DEPLOY.md.

 A Clojure library designed to control generic workflows via configuration.
 The core engine controls movement from one state to another based on generic events, executing generic actions at each step.
 I use the word generic several times there, to emphasize that aspects of...

 * How events are received